 Pupil Opportunities for Careers Education and Guidance

-As a college, we will work with you to support you in making the best transition in and beyond St Richard’s.
+As a college we will work with your child to support them in making the best transition in and beyond St Richard’s.
 The majority of the Careers Education, Information and Guidance will be provided via PSHEe lessons.